The most common complications of transfusion are

 Delayed hemolytic transfusion reaction:

 Occasionally, a patient who has been sensitized to an RBC antigen has very low antibody levels and negative pretransfusion tests.
 After transfusion with RBCs bearing this antigen, a primary or anamnestic response may result (usually in 1 to 4 wk) and cause a delayed hemolytic transfusion reaction.
-Delayed hemolytic transfusion reaction usually does not manifest as dramatically as AHTR.
+A delayed hemolytic transfusion reaction usually does not manifest as dramatically as AHTR.
 Patients may be asymptomatic or have a slight fever.
 Rarely, severe symptoms occur.
-Usually, only destruction of the transfused RBCs (with the antigen) occurs, resulting in a falling Hct and a slight rise in LDH and bilirubin.
+Usually, only destruction of the transfused RBCs (with the antigen) occurs, resulting in a falling Hct and a slight rise in LDH and bilirubin and a positive direct antiglobulin test.
 Because delayed hemolytic transfusion reaction is usually mild and self-limited, it is often unidentified, and the clinical clue may be an unexplained drop in Hb to the pretransfusion level occurring 1 to 2 wk posttransfusion.
 Severe reactions are treated similarly to acute reactions.

 Febrile nonhemolytic transfusion reaction:

-Febrile reaction may occur without hemolysis.
-Antibodies directed against WBC HLA from otherwise compatible donor blood are one possible cause.
+Febrile reactions may occur without hemolysis.
+Antibodies directed against WBC HLA in otherwise compatible donor blood are one possible cause.
 This cause is most common in multitransfused or multiparous patients.
 Cytokines released from WBCs during storage, particularly in platelet concentrates, are another possible cause.

 Clinically, febrile reactions consist of a temperature increase of ≥ 1° C, chills, and sometimes headache and back pain.
 Simultaneous symptoms of allergic reaction are common.
 Because fever and chills also herald a severe hemolytic transfusion reaction, all febrile reactions must be investigated as for AHTR, as with any transfusion reaction.